 One way to grow roses is from the seeds they produce.
-Propagating roses from seed take a little time, but is easy to do.
+Propagating roses from seed takes a little time but is easy to do.
 Let’s take a look at what it takes to start growing roses from seed.

 Starting Rose Seeds

 Before growing roses from seed, the rose seeds need to go through a period of cold moist storage called “stratification” before they will sprout.

-Plant the rose bush seeds approximately ¼ inch deep in a seed-planting mix in seedling trays or your own planting trays.
-The trays need not be more than 3 to 4 inches deep for this use.
-When planting rose seeds from various rose bush hips, I use a separate tray for each different group of seeds and label the trays with that rose bushes name and planting date.
+Plant the rose bush seeds approximately ¼ inch (6 mm.) deep in a seed planting mix in seedling trays or your own planting trays.
+The trays need not be more than 3 to 4 inches (8-10 cm.) deep for this use.
+When planting rose seeds from various rose bush hips, I use a separate tray for each different group of seeds and label the trays with that rose bush’s name and planting date.

 The planting mix should be very moist but not soaking wet.
 Seal each tray or container in a plastic bag and place them in the refrigerator for 10 to 12 weeks.

 Planting Roses from Seeds

 Once in the proper warm environment, the rose bush seeds should start to sprout.
 The rose bush seeds will usually continue to sprout over the course of two to three weeks, but probably only 20 to 30 percent of the rose seeds planted will actually sprout.

 Once the rose seeds sprout, carefully transplant the rose seedlings into other pots.
 It is extremely important not to touch the roots during this process!
 A spoon may be used for this seedling transfer phase to help keep from touching the roots.